FranklineMisango/Lumibot_Algorithms/README.md

 ## 📖 Introduction

-This project is a high-frequency trading (HFT) bot that uses a Rate of Change (ROC) strategy to identify and execute trades on various stock tickers.
-The bot reads historical stock data, calculates the ROC, and places buy or sell orders based on predefined conditions.
+This project is a high-frequency trading (HFT) bot that uses various strategies, user predefined,  to identify and execute trades on various stock tickers.
+The bot reads historical stock data, executes the strategy, and places buy or sell orders based on predefined conditions.

 ## 🚀 Features

-- **Dynamic ROC Calculation**: Calculates the ROC based on the `Close` price and dynamically determined timeframe.
+- **Default Strategy : Dynamic ROC Calculation**: Calculates the ROC based on the `Close` price and dynamically determined timeframe.
-- **Automated Trading**: Automatically places buy and sell orders based on the calculated ROC.
+- **Automated Trading**: Automatically places buy and sell orders based on the strategy.
+Turns on at 0930 Hrs NY Time and Sleeps at 1600 hrs NY Time.
 - **Email Alerts**: Sends email notifications for trade executions.
 - **Order Logging**: Logs all executed orders to a CSV file for record-keeping.

+## 🔄 Updates and Project Goals

+I am currently integrating all functions within the [`Algorithms`] folder to be used seamlessly within the main trading bot and would mostly rely on Langchain Agents and Langsmith models.
+This will allow for a more modular and flexible approach to trading strategies.
+Users can now choose to run any algorithm manually if they prefer, without relying solely on the ROC strategy.
+This enhancement aims to provide greater flexibility and customization for different trading needs.

 ## 🛠️ Installation